-Later Marge calls up an old friend to tell her what happened with Mike.
+Later, Marge phones an old friend to tell her what happened with Mike.
 It’s here that Marge finds out that what she’s just experienced wasn’t what it seemed.
 It turns out that the woman Mike claimed to have been married to was actually being stalked and harassed by him.
 He has a history of mental illness.
 He recently had to move back in with his parents.
 Marge sits down, her mouth agape.
 “Geez,” she says.
 “Well, that’s a surprise.”

-The shocked rictus tells us that the revelation is perhaps even more than a mere revelation.
-This meeting-up with Mike might be better compared to a worldview-altering epiphany — specifically one that causes Marge to realize that, no matter how benevolent someone’s intentions may seem, and regardless of how convincing the stories they tell are, duplicity could be lurking.
+Her shocked rictus tells us that the revelation is perhaps even more than a mere revelation.
+This meeting-up with Mike might be better compared to a worldview-altering epiphany.
+It's specifically one that causes Marge to realize that, no matter how benevolent someone’s intentions may seem, and regardless of how convincing the stories they tell are, duplicity can be lurking.
 “Minnesota nice” (though part of the Dakotas, Fargo is just on the edge of Minneapolis) becomes the otherwise whip-smart Marge — so much so that she, to a nearly dangerous degree for someone in her profession, is too trusting.
-It's almost tragic, her realizing that the world is not as sunny a place as she'd like to believe.

-He enlists them to see a dastardly scheme he has in mind through.
-In his head, the best way to get the money necessary to get himself out of his fiscal problems (and beyond that) is to stage a kidnapping.
+Jerry enlists them to see through a dastardly scheme he has in mind.
+In his head, the best way to get out of his money problems (and beyond that) is to stage a kidnapping.
 He will have Gaear and Carl kidnap his wife, Jean (Kristin Rudrüd), have them extort a ransom of $1 million, and have his well-off father-in-law and — because this film leans into messiness — boss (Harve Presnell) pay it off.
-Macy plans to buy parking lots, among other things, so get rich.
+Jerry plans to buy parking lots, among other things, to get rich.

 The triple homicide is what brings Marge to these people.
 It is her interaction with Mike that indirectly leads her to doubt claims from Jerry, whom she’s interviewed a couple of times and who appears to know more than he’s letting on, that he is in no way involved in the case.
-(She’s mostly asked him if he’s the one who sold Gaear and Carl the car, initially thinking that he’d exclusively possibly might know their whereabouts.)
+(She’s mostly asked him if he’s the one who sold Gaear and Carl the car, initially thinking that he would possibly know their whereabouts.)

 Though dissimilar in their sensibilities, Fargo’s deft way of flitting between laugh-out-loud-funny comedy to bleak horror made me think of the works of David Lynch, whose Twin Peaks (1990-’91), in particular, could dexterously switch tones without a hitch.
-Myriad laughs come from the Coens’ taking on of the Minnesota-nice platitude, which feels loving rather than malicious (though, then again, my utmost experience with the phenomenon is really this movie).
+Laughs come from the Coens taking on the Minnesota-nice platitude, which feels loving rather than malicious (though, then again, my experience with the phenomenon is really this movie).
 Merely watching these people chat, and go about their routines, has an undeniably comic underlining.

 Much of the comedy, though, is marinated in misfortune.
-You watch the Macy, Buscemi, and Stormare characters bungle their ambitions again and again yet can’t help but also laugh as you also watch their decisions unfold through carefully placed hands.
-When bloodshed bubbles up, though, evident is that violence is not a thing the Coens are so willing to turn farcical.
-Tragicomedy is loved — the bleakness of it all milked — but actions like shoving bumbling criminal partners into woodchippers, shooting cops point blank, laughing at kidnapped women as they run around blindfolded in the snow, are not.
+You watch the Macy, Buscemi, and Stormare characters bungle their ambitions again and again yet can’t help but also laugh as you also watch their decisions unfold through your carefully placed hands-over-eyes mask.
+When bloodshed bubbles up, evident is that violence is not a thing the Coens are so willing to turn farcical.
+Tragicomedy is loved — the bleakness of it all milked — but actions like shoving bumbling criminal partners into woodchippers, shooting cops point-blank, giggling at kidnapped women as they run around blindfolded in the snow, are not.

-Toward the end of the movie, McDormand, speaking with one of the movie’s antagonists, gives further credence to what I think is one of the Coens’ ultimate objectives — to make a no-holds-barred, satirical morality tale disinterested in holding back its dismay at the corner-cutters.
+Toward the end of the movie, McDormand, speaking with one of the movie’s antagonists, gives further credence to what I think is one of the Coens’ ultimate objectives: to make a no-holds-barred, satirical morality tale disinterested in holding back its dismay at the corner-cutters.
 “There's more to life than a little money, you know,” she sighs.
 “Don'tcha know that?
-And here you are, and it's a beautiful day" — keep in mind that it's not — "Well, I just don't understand it.”
+And here you are, and it's a beautiful day" — it's not — "Well, I just don't understand it.”

 Later, Marge goes home to her perfectly nice husband, Norm (John Carroll Lynch), who soon learns that one of his paintings — a portrait of a mallard duck — has been chosen as the artwork for an in-the-making 3-cent postage stamp.
-They anxiously await the impending birth of their child.
+Marge and Norm anxiously await the impending birth of their child.
 We don’t know what becomes of Jerry or Gaear.
-I first supposed that they’d neither be satisfied with Marge’s fate nor Carl’s if given the opportunity to experience either for themselves.
-I wondered what would gratify them.
-The thought persists.
+I first supposed that they’d neither be satisfied with Marge’s fate nor Carl’s if able to experience either for themselves.
+I wonder what would gratify them.
 A